Interlisp/Interlisp.github.io/content/en/project/status/2023MedleyAnnualReport.md

 **Platforms, Releases, Builds, Automation, Installers**

 * **Support for SDL2:** We added to Medley support for SDL2 which can now be built from source.
 Further work is needed to provide appropriate binaries in the software releases.
-The SDL2 backend is useful running Medley on operating systems where X-Windows is not directly available, such as Windows, or which, being based on Wayland, may degrade the performance of X-Windows applications like Medley.
+The SDL2 backend is useful for running Medley on operating systems where X-Windows is not directly available, such as Windows, or which, being based on Wayland, may degrade the performance of X-Windows applications like Medley.
 Examples of the latter are Raspberry Pi OS Bookworm and later and ChromeOS.
 * **Support for running ‘natively’ on Windows:** Previously, the only way to run Medley on Windows was via the Medley Docker container or via Windows System for Linux.
 Both of these require significant setup and expertise that are not common for Windows users.
 This year, we developed ‘native’ Windows support for Medley (based on Cygwin and SDL2) that is much more compatible with the ordinary setup and practices of Windows users.
 * **Better Support for AArch64:** We extended the build scripts of the Maiko virtual machine to compile and run Medley on the AArch64 platform under Raspberry Pi OS Bookworm and later.
 Now Maiko can generate loadups on this platform too.
 * **Build and Release Automation**: We completed the task of automating in GitHub Actions the build and release process for all major components of Medley including Maiko, Medley, Notecards and Online.
 These automations were synchronized, to the extent possible with the corresponding manual build, loadup and release tasks.
 Automated releases were set to run Weekly.